 Note that she casts aside the book the moment Mr. Darcy is not looking.
 However, Elizabeth is not fake – and she does not go out of her way to prove she is a reader.
 Instead of engaging with Mr. Darcy when he wishes to converse with her about literature when they are at a ball, she says: “No—I cannot talk of books in a ball-room; my head is always full of something else.”

-2. It’s the Ultimate Rom-Com.
+2. It’s the Ultimate Rom-Com

-Blending the elements of romance, sarcasm, and comedy – Jane Austen presents one of her most skillful works in writing Pride and Prejudice.
+Blending the elements of romance, sarcasm, and comedy – Jane Austen presents one of her most skillful works in writing, Pride and Prejudice.
 The story, at its core, focuses on how both Elizabeth and Mr. Darcy have to let go of their own respective pride and prejudice in order to be together.
-The narrative is centered around a lot of misunderstandings that are probably the only obstacles in the union of the two – and by the end of the novel, we see both of the characters evolved emotionally as they unlearn and relearn their perspectives towards each other – and by extension, the world.
+The narrative is centered around a lot of misunderstandings that are probably the only obstacles in the union of the two – and by the end of the novel, we see both of the characters evolve emotionally as they unlearn and relearn their perspectives towards each other – and by extension, the world.

 The novel is also fun – with Mr. Bennet’s realistic comments like: